jfreake/Gmail-Whitelist-Script/README.md

 A Google Apps Script used to move messages from whitelisted addresses back to the inbox

-The motivation for this script is that Gmail doesn't have any better way of whitelisting email addresses other then adding them to your address book.
-I wanted to whitelist addresses but I didn't want every newsletter/subscription/notification email address cluttering up my gmail which then gets synced to my phone/tablet etc.
+The motivation for this script is that Gmail doesn't have any better way of whitelisting email addresses other then adding them to your address book or creating rules/filters for EVERY address.
+I wanted to whitelist addresses but I didn't want every newsletter/subscription/notification email address cluttering up my gmail which then gets synced to my phone/tablet etc. I also did not want to manage a rule for each and every address.

 This script runs as a Google Drive GScript that is attached to an hourly trigger.
 It is best used if you like to keep your spam box empty and or at a low volume.